Randomness Extraction in AC0 and with Small Locality: Introduction

-We now turn to sparse extractor families.
-The authors in \cite{bogdanov2013sparse} gave a construction of a strong extractor family for all entropy $k$ with output length $m \leq k$, error $\eps$, and sparsity $O(n \log (m/\eps)\log (n/m))$, which roughly corresponds to locality $O(n/m\log (m/\eps)\log (n/m)) \geq O(n/k\log (m/\eps)\log (n/m)) \geq O(n/k \log(n/\eps))$ whenever $k \leq n/2$.
-They also showed that such sparsity is necessary when $n^{0.99} \leq m \leq n/6$ and $\eps$ is a constant.
+The authors of \cite{bogdanov2013sparse} gave a construction of a strong extractor family for all entropy $k$ with output length $m \leq k$, error $\eps$, and sparsity $O(n \log (m/\eps)\log (n/m))$, which corresponds to locality $O(\frac{n}{m}\log (\frac{m}{\eps})\log (\frac{n}{m}))=\Omega(n/k \log(n/\eps))$ whenever $k \leq n/2$.
+They also showed that such sparsity is necessary whenever $n^{0.99} \leq m \leq n/6$ and $\eps$ is a constant.
 However, the main drawback of the construction in \cite{bogdanov2013sparse} is that the family size is quite large.
-Indeed the family size is $2^{nm}$, which corresponds to a seed length of at least $nm$ (in fact, since the distribution $H$ is not uniform, it will take even more random bits to sample from the family).
-Therefore, a main open problem left in \cite{bogdanov2013sparse} is to reduce the size of the family (or, equivalently, the seed length).
+Indeed the family size is $2^{nm}$, which corresponds to a seed length of at least $nm$.\footnote{In fact, the seed length is even larger since the seed is used to sample from a non-uniform distribution.} Therefore, a main open problem in \cite{bogdanov2013sparse} is to reduce the size of the family (or, equivalently, the seed length).

-De and Trevisan \cite{DT09}, using similar techniques as ours, also obtained a strong extractor for $(n, k)$ sources with $k=\delta n$ for any constant $\delta$ with seed length $d=O(\log n)$ such that for any fixing of the seed, each bit of the extractor's output only depends on $\poly(\log n)$ bits of the source.
-Their extractor outputs $k^{\Omega(1)}$ bits, but the error is only $n^{-\alpha}$ for some small constant $0<\alpha<1$.
-Our results apply to a much wider setting of parameters.
-Indeed, as we shall see in the following, we can handle min-entropy as small as $k=\Omega(\log^2 n)$ and error as small as $2^{-k^{\Omega(1)}}$.
+De and Trevisan \cite{DT09} obtained a strong extractor for $(n, k)$ sources such that for any fixing of the seed, each bit of the extractor's output only depends on $\poly(\log n)$ bits of the source.
+However, their construction only works for $k=\delta n$ where $\delta$ is any constant.
+Their extractor has seed length $d=O(\log n)$ and outputs $k^{\Omega(1)}$ bits, but the error is only $n^{-\alpha}$ for a small constant $0<\alpha<1$.